-Your child needs to be able to recognize her progress toward her goal, so be sure it’s something specific and measurable.
+Your child needs to be able to recognize her progress toward their goal, so be sure it’s something specific and measurable.

 Step 2: Discuss the Purpose of Your Child’s Goal

-In order for your child to be truly motivated to reach her goal, she must understand her “WHY.”
+In order for your child to be truly motivated to reach their goal, they must understand their “WHY.”

-Why does she want to achieve this goal?
+Why do they want to achieve this goal?
 Why does it matter?
-What is her purpose?
+What is their purpose?

-In education, it’s long been clear that when students see a purpose for what they’re learning, they tend to “buy-in” and perform better.
+In education, it’s long been clear that when students see a purpose for what they’re learning, they tend to perform better.